microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 *Figure 2 - Adafruit NeoPixel - back side*

 ![Adafruit NeoPixel - back side](images/Adafruit_NeoPixel_back_side.png)

+Note: The image above has the power pin labeled as "5VDC", however for this demonstration it will be run at 3.3VDC.

 The RN4678 Bluetooth Click connects to the PIC16F18075 through the RTS, CTS, RXD, TXD, RST, and SW_RST pins.
 The CTS and TXD pins are configured as input pins while the RTS, RXD, RST, and SW_RST pins are configured as output pins.